YueLiPicasso/unification/README.md

 ##If you wanted to know what other files are about, which were not mentioned above
 `terms2read.txt` : List of terms to read, made for a early program.

+`Setup.hs` and `unification.cabal` : two files that makes this repository a cabal package for distribution.

 `MMAlgoA.Buggy.hs`: A copy of module \emph{MMAlgoA} when it had problems.

+`LICENSE`

 `Test.hs` : Term generator and property checks written by Mr. Chris Warburton.